SupremeEvilGod/Butterfly_Object_Detection_with_YOLOv8/README.md

 ## Project Overview

 This project utilizes **YOLOv8 (You Only Look Once version 8)** for object detection.
 The goal is to detect butterfly species in images with high accuracy.
-YOLOv8 is the latest version of the YOLO series and is optimized for faster training and better performance on object detection tasks.
+YOLOv10(currently) is the latest version of the YOLO series.But I am using YOLOv8 because I am quite familiar with its types and it is optimized for faster training and better performance on object detection tasks.

 ---